 What if I need more help to get through treatment?

 In the Jefferson City dental community, the terms “sleep dentistry” and “oral conscious sedation” are both used, however, they are not exactly the same thing.
-There are three main types of sedation used in dentistry.
+There are two main types of sedation used in dentistry.

 Level 1: Oral Conscious Sedation

 Oral sedatives don’t start working as promptly as laughing gas, but they help most patients achieve a deeper level of relaxation.
 These medications, however, do not usually cause complete unconsciousness.
-Thus, oral sedatives and laughing gas are used in “conscious” sedation.
+Thus, oral sedatives are used in “conscious” sedation.
 Two common sedatives used by Jefferson City dentists to ease patient’s fears are diazepam and triazolam.